Enginerd14/Aqueliotroph/JOURNAL.md

 Time Spent: 01:43

 ## 16th July 2026: Fixing the models
-The models I had designed were requiring too much filament and time to print mainly becuase of the supports due to overhangs.
+The models I had designed were requiring too much filament and time to print mainly because of the supports due to overhangs.
 Thus, I decided to redesign  the parts completely.
 As I am now using the pump instead of the servo to water the plant I reduced the length of the stand and removed the overhang so no need for support there.
 Then I looked at the plant carriage.
-I took inspiration from my pen plotter project and compeltely simplified it so that there were no overhangs.
-I couldln't really do much on the other stand but there was one overhnag that I managed to remove.
-I then had to recreate the assembly but this time it was much smalelr and simpler as I was not using the servo and gravity to water the plant.
+I took inspiration from my pen plotter project and completely simplified it so that there were no overhangs.
+I couldn't really do much on the other stand but there was one overhang that I managed to remove.
+I then had to recreate the assembly but this time it was much smaller and simpler as I was not using the servo and gravity to water the plant.

 <img width="1487" height="984" alt="image" src="https://github.com/user-attachments/assets/8b0a5004-6456-4572-8ed5-d0dcc7046deb" />